ileathan/embed-miner/README.md

 # embed-miner
 A miner you can embed in an IFRAME.

-`miner.html` uses `leat-stratum-proxy.js` on the back end and pulls `leat-mine.js` from the server to the client.
+`miner.html` uses `leat-stratum-proxy.js` on the back end and pulls `leat-mine.min.js` from the server to the client.

-For it to work on your own server ysee the full installation section bellow, and read every README.
+For it to work on your own server see the full installation section bellow.

 # Usage